How do I Know that God Exists?

 If you are nothing more than a biological machine or an arrangement of atoms, then life has no meaning.
 The things that are most important to us, such as love, a sense of right and wrong and a sense of purpose are all just little evolutionary mechanisms with no overall plan or purpose.
-Chance and purpose are mutually exclusive.
 You are no more significant than a frog, a rock or a piece of space dust.
 If the world explodes than all that happens is the atoms get recycled into something else.
-It's ironic that Adam was reminded that he is dust after the first sin (Gen 3:19).
+It's interesting that Adam was reminded that he is dust after the first sin (Gen 3:19).
 When we turn from God, all our significance disappears.
 Someone once said that if God is dead, man is dead as well.

 Of course, there doesn't seem to be much sense in inventing a false god just to make life seem meaningful.
 But the need for purpose and meaning should motivate us to search for the true God.
 We don't have much to lose.
 People might laugh and say that your search is hopeless.
-But to me, that is like someone on the Titanic laughing at the people venturing out in their little boats in an effort to get to a safe place.
 Someone might say it's all been tried before by better people than you - but have you yourself done it?
 Should you put your blind faith in priests, scientists, philosophers, those who know better?
 It's your life.
-It's your eternal destiny at stake.
-Whatever resources you have why not use them to get off the fence and make up your mind about the claims of Christianity.
+Potentially, it's your eternal destiny at stake.

 How an Atheist Copes

 I'm not suggesting that every atheist sees himself as simply a biological machine.
 Somehow or other, in their everyday lives, they end up believing and acting as if they are capable of making decisions, that a sense of good and evil are not just evolution's way of helping us to survive and that there is such a thing as meaning, purpose, a sense of significance, love and so on.
 I don't imagine that most atheists view their wives and children as biological machines, programmed to show affection.
 But there seems to me to be no solid basis for their outlook.
-If there is no God, if we just came about by accident, then all we believe about the things that are most important to us, is a fiction, implanted in us by some evolutionary mechanism - a sort of cruel joke played by nothing or no-one.
+If there is no God, if we just came about by accident, then all we believe about the things that are most important to us, is a fiction, implanted in us by some evolutionary mechanism.
 It might suit humanity to pretend that we are important or not to think about life too deeply.
 But surely if there is even the remotest possibility that life has a REAL purpose (as opposed to an invented purpose), then we should investigate further.

 The Fool Says in his Heart 'There is no God'.